code4it-dev/c4it-hugo/content/csharp-tip/030-iformattable/index.md

 ---
 title: "C# Tip: IFormattable interface, to define different formats for the same object"
 date: 2024-02-19T09:54:22+01:00
-url: /csharptips/post-slug
+url: /csharptips/iformattable-interface
 draft: false
 categories:
  - CSharp Tips
 tags:
  - CSharp
 toc: false
-summary: "A summary"
+summary: "Same object, different string representations.
+How do we achieve it in a standardised way?"
 images:
- - /csharptips/post-slug/featuredImage.png
+ - /csharptips/iformattable-interface/featuredImage.png
 ---

-Even if the interal data is the same, you can represent it in different ways.
-Think of the `DateTime` structure: by using different modifiers you can represent the same date in different formats:
+Even when the internal data is the same, sometimes you can represent it in different ways.
+Think of the `DateTime` structure: by using different modifiers, you can represent the same date in different formats:

 ```cs
 DateTime dt = new DateTime(2024, 1, 1, 8, 53, 14);